mihaianghel/berlinClock/README.md

 ##Summary

-This application is an implementation of the berlin clock.
-Based on the input from the command line, it displays the berlin clock representation.
+This application is a simplified implementation of the Berlin Clock.
+Based on the input from the command line, displays the time in the berlin clock structure.

 ####The frameworks and libraries that were used are:
 * **Java 8**